satinP/satinP/README.md

 # Pedro Satin

 Working as a Software Engineer.
-In the last semester of Software Engineer Bachelor Degree.
+In the last semester of Software Engineer Bachelor.

 Completely passionate about technologies with the goal to contribute more in the open source community.